Medically Reviewed by Jack D. Sobel, MD

 7. Why is it important to determine what type of vaginitis I have?

 BV, trichomoniasis and candidiasis (yeast infection) are caused by different pathogens and must be treated differently.
 Each type of infection requires a specific treatment, and some infections have more than one cause.

 8. What about diagnosing and treating BV in men?

-The organisms that cause BV in women can exist in the male urethra.
-Clinical studies have shown, however, that treating male partners with antibiotics doesn't affect a woman's risk of recurrence or her response to treatment.
+Studies show there is no need to treat male sexual partners for BV, and clinical studies have shown that treating male partners with antibiotics doesn't affect a woman's risk of recurrence or her response to treatment.